 forms section of the ApHC website.

 The current registration

 application has six sections, A through

-for information on both the
+for information on both the front and the

-typed.
 The ApHC will not accept a faxed copy.
 Original

 signatures must be submitted.